 Communications to restricted class

-As noted, a corporation may use its general treasury funds to pay for independent expenditures and electioneering communications.
-In addition, under Commission regulations a corporation may make certain communications to its restricted class.
+As noted, a corporation or labor organization may use its general treasury funds to pay for independent expenditures and electioneering communications.
+In addition, under Commission regulations a corporation or labor organization may make certain communications to its restricted class.

 A corporation or labor organization may communicate with its restricted class in a manner that expressly advocates the election or defeat of a clearly identified candidate, and the organization may coordinate these communications with a candidate or party committee without making a prohibited contribution.
 While such coordination does not transform the restricted class communication into an in-kind contribution, it may provide evidence that could jeopardize the independence of future communications to those outside the restricted class by the organization or its SSF.